 The Post School Outcomes Survey data has been weighted to account for differences between the overall population (NSSRS data) and the group of students interviewed as part of this research (completed interviews).
-As seen in Table 2, a higher proportion of interviews were completed with students who graduated with a regular high school diploma (87.8%, n= 665) than the proportion contained in the NSSRS database (82.3%, n= 2,036).
-While the proportions of students who received a certificate of completion or reached maximum age is similar between the two groups, there are fewer students, proportionally, who dropped out in the survey data (5.5%, n= 42) than in the NSSRS database (13.0%, n= 323).
+As seen in Table 2, a higher proportion of interviews were completed with students who graduated with a regular high school diploma (85.1%, n= 700) than the proportion contained in the NSSRS database (81.5%, n= 2,164).
+The proportions of students who reached maximum age is similar between the two groups.
+While there are more students who received a certificate of completion in the NSSRS database (5.7%, n=151), the proportion of students who completed interviews and received a certificate is higher (8.4%, n=69).
+On the other hand, there are fewer students, proportionally, who dropped out in the survey data (5.6%, n= 46) than in the NSSRS database (11.7%, n= 310).

 Weighting is a statistical procedure that compensates for these differences to make results of the survey more generalizable to the overall group being examined.
 It may be helpful to keep in mind that when using weighted data it is best to look at proportions (percentages) rather than the number of cases reported because the weights adjust the raw numbers.
 Weighting adjusts the number of people doing "X" in order to create the representative proportion based on the population.
 In other words, the actual number of people is adjusted in order to make the percentage more closely resemble a true census.
-Sampling errors and statistical tests were adjusted to account for design effects due to weighting adjustments for this study was 1.22.
+Sampling errors and statistical tests were adjusted to account for design effects due to weighting.
+The design effect due to weighting adjustments for this study is 1.10, which represents the loss in statistical efficiency that results from unequal weights1.